Goal Setting Theory: The Psychology Behind Goals That Stick

 Mastery experiences are the strongest source of self-efficacy, which is why breaking goals into smaller subgoals that produce repeated small wins builds the belief system needed to tackle larger challenges [5].
 Bandura and Schunk demonstrated that children given proximal subgoals showed higher self-efficacy and better arithmetic performance than children given only a distant end-goal or no specific goals at all [11].

 The science of goal setting points to a practical truth: small wins aren’t just motivational fluff.
 Small wins are the raw material your brain uses to construct belief.
-And that connects directly to the difference between habit goals and achievement goals.
+That connects directly to the difference between habit goals and achievement goals.
 Habit goals, with their built-in daily wins, are natural self-efficacy builders.
 Achievement goals without milestones can erode self-efficacy by creating long stretches without any signal of progress.
+The Goals and Progress Life Goals Workbook builds this principle into its Habit Tracking phase, where the structure forces a daily mastery signal rather than waiting for outcome moments.

 Building self-efficacy also pairs well with developing a growth mindset, where setbacks become data points rather than dead ends.